-- Between 1982 and 1994, Victoria moved from over 400 local utilities to 15 - and then further rationalised to 13 in 2005. - In Western Australia and South Australia, water and wastewater services are delivered to regional areas by a state-wide service provider. - The Tasmanian Government progressively rationalised its utilities from 21 prior to 2009 to the present TasWater in 2013.
-The legacy of this history is still reflected in Taswater's asset base, which includes 47 water treatment plants, which dwarfs the inventory of Sydney Water (9 water treatment plants) - which serves over nine times the customer base.
+- Between 1982 and 1994, Victoria moved from over 400 local utilities to 15 - and then further rationalised to 13 in 2005. - In Western Australia and South Australia, single water corporations deliver water and wastewater services to the majority of the population. - In Tasmania, utilities were progressively rationalised from 21 prior to 2009 to the present TasWater in 2013.
+The legacy of this history is still reflected in Taswater's asset base, which includes 47 water treatment plants, which dwarfs the inventory of Sydney Water (9 water treatment plants) - which serves over nine times the customer base.87